Claudia Karvan: Film

-The actress took on the character, Sola Naberrie, in Star Wars: Episode III – Revenge of the Sith (2005), as the older sister of Padmé Amidala (played by Natalie Portman).
+The actress took on the character Sola Naberrie in Star Wars: Episode III – Revenge of the Sith (2005), as the older sister of Padmé Amidala (played by Natalie Portman).
 As Sola she had also filmed scenes for Star Wars: Episode II – Attack of the Clones (2002), but they were cut from the theatrical release and appear only as an extra on the related two-disc DVD.
 She described working on the 2002 film, "It was one day's work and there was about 10 wardrobe calls for that one day.
 Amazing outfits.
 It felt a bit like — whew, this is big!
 But then you get on the set, and it's an all-Australian crew and it was lovely.
 I felt comfortable."

-In 2006 she took the support role of Alison Berry, a welfare officer, in Footy Legends, a comedy, sports drama about rugby league football.
+In 2006 she took the support role of Alison Berry, a welfare officer, in Footy Legends, a comedy sports drama about rugby league football.
 ABC North Queensland's Michael Clarke praised Anh Do and Lisa Saggers in the lead roles, but felt, "The rest of the cast, including [Karvan] and Peter Phelps are merely thin stereotypes, while the casting of real-life footy commentators Andrew Voss and Matthew Johns is painfully embarrassing."
 She played the role of Ginny Rogers, the mother of teenager, Hailey (Joanna Levesque), in the American teen fantasy, Aquamarine (2006).

-Karvan and Steve Bisley were inducted into the Australian Film Walk of Fame in March 2007, "for the skill, expertise and dedication to their craft which has contributed to the vitality and uniqueness of Australian Film, by the placing of plaques in the footpath," in front of the Ritz Cinema, Randwick.
+In 2007 Karvan and Steve Bisley were inducted into the Australian Film Walk of Fame "for the skill, expertise and dedication to their craft which has contributed to the vitality and uniqueness of Australian Film, by the placing of plaques in the footpath" in front of the Ritz Cinema, Randwick.
 Senses of Cinema's Alexandra Heller-Nicholas observed, "Karvan's place as a major player across almost four decades of Australian screen culture was carved in stone."
-She co-starred with Jim Caviezel in Long Weekend (or Nature's Grave in the United States), directed by Jamie Blanks in February 2008.
+In 2008 she co-starred with Jim Caviezel in Long Weekend (retitled Nature's Grave in the United States).

 In September 2008 she voiced the character of Michelle in $9.99, "a stop motion toon for grown-ups."
 She appeared in the 2009 film Daybreakers, a vampire thriller co-starring Ethan Hawke and Willem Dafoe and filmed on the Gold Coast.
-A high-light was, "learning how to handle a crossbow.
+A highlight was "learning how to handle a crossbow.
 Her character, Audrey, is a survivor, hiding out alongside Dafoe's Elvis, while Hawke's Edward is a vampire scientist."
-She also appeared in 33 Postcards (2011) as Barbara, alongside Guy Pearce, again.
+She also appeared in 33 Postcards (2011) as Barbara, again alongside Guy Pearce.

-Just weeks before shooting began on Infidel (2020), Karvan took over a role from another actress, due to schedule conflicts.
+Just weeks before shooting began on Infidel (2020), Karvan took over a role from another actress due to schedule conflicts.
 Once again, she starred opposite Caviezel as his on-screen wife, "[she] really dove into the part and she portrays the total exasperation a wife would feel when every avenue she pursues to get her husband out of prison is thwarted."